mean-org/mean-sdk/README.md

 console.log('My money streams resume', resume);
 ```

-- To get data from a specific stream instead of the whole user streams list there is another method
+- Get data from a specific stream instead of the whole user streams list:

 ```
 const streamAccount = new PublicKey('3ccJxgkeettdFnsZHgor3Q3pSWgGpEysfDmlLoiAAs');
 const streamInfo =  await moneyStreaming.getStream(streamAccount);
 ```

-- We can also refresh the previously retrieved stream data without getting it from the blockchain or we can use `hardUpdate` parameter that forces to get data from the blockchain instead of refreshing from the previously retrieved stream info.
+- Refresh the previously retrieved stream data without getting it from the blockchain or use `hardUpdate` parameter that forces to get data from the blockchain instead of refreshing it from the previously retrieved stream data:

 ```
 const cachedStreamData = await moneyStreaming.refreshStream(streamInfo);